 Snapchat is now letting you send cash through its app with a new feature called, fittingly enough,

 target of high-profile hacks—that’s understandable.
 But Snapchat’s new Venmo-like feature is powered by a name people actually trust: Square.

 Square handles the back-end details of Snapcash, including debit card number storage.
 No financial information will be kept on Snapchat’s servers, which have fallen prey to attacks in the past.

-Snapchat isn’t trying to compete with established mobile payment apps like Venmo and Square Cash.
+Why this matters: Snapchat isn’t trying to compete with established mobile payment apps like

+Square Cash.
 Working with Square to make Snapcash possible is evidence that Snapchat isn’t pivoting toward payments, and the deal is positive exposure for Square as mobile payments remain a buzzy topic (thanks to Apple Pay).
 There was concern that Apple Pay would detract from Square’s popular Reader, which lets small businesses process credit and debit card transactions withouta lot of fuss.
 Square CEO Jack Dorsey said

 Square would work with Apple Pay, and Snapcash is evidence that the company might be diversifying into other types of partnerships as a way to stay relevant.